johannabeam/Snakemake-workflows/README.md

 # Snakemake-workflows
 Snakemake workflows for whole genome bioinformatic analyses.
+This workflow assumes you already have a conda environment set up (and are currently in said activated environment) for the programs used.
+I recommend running the snakemake command on a separate screen.
+You may also add additional log files to output throughout the process if you wish.

 # Raw data to vcf files - Snakemake2
 This is a simple workflow for whole-genome analysis, starting from raw paired-end fastq files (already quality-checked) and ending with vcf files (which should be changed to bcf to save space).